galliumgreg/minecraft_chatgpt_server_admin_tool/README.md

 The first message sent to the model is determined by the contents of `initial_prompt.txt`.
 This first message is preserved in all requests.
 Editing this will change how the model responds.

+## Potential Uses

+With some imagination, there are a myriad of ways this can add value to servers.
+It allows server owners to very easily setup automatic, intelligent content moderation that can potentially detect inappropriate or "toxic" content more reliably than other methods.
+It can make running commands easier by translating your natural language commands into Minecraft command syntax.

+Although somewhat unstable now, it is likely that the release of GPT 4, some model fine-tuning, and better prompt writing will make things work much better.

 ## Installation

 To use this script, you will need Python 3 as well as the following packages installed: